hetida/hetida-designer/docs/component_tips.md

 Components can contain unit tests (pytest) directly in their component code, i.e. functions prefixed with `test_`.
 Doctests are also supported.

-Unit tests can be run from the designer user interface using the corresponding symbol bar button at the top of the corresponding component editor tab.
+Unit tests can be run from the designer user interface using the symbol bar button at the top of the corresponding component editor tab.

 ## Importing other components